nalarkin/story-generator/README.md

 ### Aren't these grammar rules more like trees than graphs?

-Trees are graphs which have the minimum number of edges connecting all nodes.
-Thus, for n nodes, there will always be n-1 edges.
-These grammars can contain cycles and still be valid, thus, they are more similar to graphs than trees.
+Trees are defined as graphs which have the minimum number of edges connecting all nodes.
+Thus, for n connected nodes, there must be n-1 edges for graph to be considered a tree.
+This application allows grammar rules to have cycles and still be valid, thus, the way the parse "tree" is implemented in this application is a graph.

 ### How did you create the documentation?